Walk WAY off to the side or it may be hazardous to your health

 If you do walk be very paranoid and never assume that the vehicle is aware of you and is planning to move over.
 If you’re reckless enough to walk at night use lights, reflectors, and again a good dose of paranoia.

 The only thing that might ruin your vacation as fast as being hit by a car, bus or truck while walking in Costa Rica is to be behind the wheel and accidentally hit a pedestrian.

 In March of 2012 a vacationer from Connecticut named Michael Phillips slammed on his brakes and swerved to miss someone running across the highway to catch a bus.
-He missed the runner, but unfortunately hit another man standing on the side of the road, or by some accounts in the road, fracturing the bystander’s leg.
+He avoided the runner, but unfortunately hit another man standing on the side of the road, or by some accounts in the road, fracturing the bystander’s leg.